18F/handbook/docs/policies/compensation.md

 ## <a name="mileage"></a>Mileage Reimbursement

-CivicActions will reimburse employees at the IRS “business standard mileage rate” for miles traveled by the employee in the employee’s car while on CivicActions’ business.
+CivicActions will reimburse employees at the IRS "business standard mileage rate" for miles traveled by the employee in the employee's car while on CivicActions' business.

 ## <a name="business-expense"></a>Business-Related Expenses

-DON’T WE USE HARVEST FOR THIS NOW?
+DON'T WE USE HARVEST FOR THIS NOW?
 CivicActions will timely reimburse business-related out-of-pocket expenses as long as you submit a receipt.
 For multiple expenses, e.g., a business trip, we also will need an expense report which can be found at:
 <https://docs.google.com/a/civicactions.net/spreadsheet/ccc?key=0Agj8-vwh7VxfdEF6Nl9WYWlFUnJ2WExycmRzWHBhOXc&usp=drive_web#gid=0>